phil-opp/talk-konstanz-may-2018/content/index.md

 Allows to:

-- Make erroneous code impossible
+- Make misuse impossible
-.grey[- Data behind a Mutex can't be accessed without locking]
+.grey[- Impossible to access data behind a Mutex without locking]
 - Represent contracts in code instead of documentation .grey[
 - Page size of page and frame parameters must match in `map_to`